CompuTec/wms-docs/user-guide/transactions/new-stock-counting/new-stock-counting.md

 Scan a Warehouse code, an Item code and a quantity code.

-You can add a Warehouse along with Bin location in the code.
+You can add a Warehouse along with the Bin location in the code.

 ![Quantity](./media/stock-counting-scan-adding-items-warehouse-bin.png)